 R510-1.
 Purpose: To establish a tuition policy for the Utah System of Higher Education (USHE) including identification of authorized tuition models and other tuition charges.

 2.1.
 Utah Code §53B-7-101 (Combined Requests for Appropriations)

 2.2.
 Federal Higher Education Act, 20 USC 1091b (Institutional Refunds)

 2.3.
-State Board of Regents Policy, R511 (Tuition Disclosures and Consultation)
+Board of Higher Education Policy, R511 (Tuition Disclosures and Consultation)

 R510-3.
 Setting Tuition

 3.1.
-The Board of Regents shall set tuition, fees, and charges for each institution at levels necessary to meet budget requirements.
+The Board of Higher Education shall set tuition, fees, and charges for each institution at levels necessary to meet budget requirements.

 3.2.
-The president of each USHE institution, in consultation with their Board of Trustees and student body leadership, may recommend institutional tuition rate adjustments to the Board of Regents for review and action.
-Presidents who wish to adjust their institution’s tuition rate must submit a formal proposal to the Board of Regents that includes the following:
+The president of each USHE institution, in consultation with their Board of Trustees and student body leadership, may recommend institutional tuition rate adjustments to the Board of Higher Education for review and action.
+Presidents who wish to adjust their institution’s tuition rate must submit a formal proposal to the Board of Higher Education that includes the following: